cavanes1/cavanes1/README.md

 ![gitartwork](gitartwork.svg)

-I’m a fifth-year quantum chemistry PhD candidate at Johns Hopkins University.
+I am a theoretical and computational chemistry PhD candidate at Johns Hopkins University.
+I research laser cooling, molecular conical intersections, and nonadiabatic dynamics of photochemical reactions by performing quantum chemical calculations and molecular dynamics simulations on supercomputers.